yungjekoo/custom-cards/README.md

  The type of card.
 The category is used to sort the cards in the card gallery.
 ...
 - cardType
 The definition of the basic requirements of the card.
-You can define if your card needs data points or if it is completely preconfigured.
+Use `cardType` to for example specify that the card requires property data points or that it is preconfigured and can be used as-is.
 You can use multiple values that are separated by a comma.
 The following cardType values are supported:
- - NO_DATAPOINTS - Do not show data set definition, for example, you can use this value if you do not want to access IoT data points
+ - NO_DATAPOINTS - Do not show data set definition, for example, you can use this value if you do not want to access IoT data points.
- - SINGLE_DATAPOINT - Only one data point can be defined
+ - SINGLE_DATAPOINT - Only one data point can be defined.
- - EVENT_ONLY - Do not show the property field in data point definition, just ask for the event name
+ - EVENT_ONLY - Only require an event name.
+Do not show the property field in data point definition.
- - SOURCE_ONLY - Select only the source but specific data points are not defined
+ - SOURCE_ONLY - Select only the source but specific data points are not defined.
- - NO_CUSTOMIZATION - Skip card customization completely and add the card immediately for the event name
+ - NO_CUSTOMIZATION - Skip card customization completely and add the card immediately for the event name.
 - wrapper
 Defines the wrapper class, which sets the technology that is used for the card implementation. **Important:** At this point, only React cards are supported.
 Use `"wrapper": "ReactWrapper",`.
 - sizes